manyayadav/compas-calendar/README.md

-# 📅 COMPAS - Calendar Organisation and Management for Personal Activities and Scheduling
+# 📅 CalSync - Calendar Organisation and Management for Personal Activities and Scheduling

 ## Overview

-### _COMPAS is Basic User Calendar System with Google Calendar Integration._
+### _CALSYNC is Basic User Calendar System with Google Calendar Integration._

 ## Features